nats-io/nats-streaming-server/README.md

 two nodes go down in a cluster of three, the cluster is unavailable until at least one node comes back.

+Note about Channels Partitioning and Clustering.
+These two features are mutually exclusive.
+Trying to start a server with channels Partitioning and Clustering enabled will result in a startup error.
+Clustering requires all channels to be replicated in the cluster.

 ### Supported Stores

 In order to run NATS Streaming Server in clustered mode, you need to specify